-- 70 local residents, and other groups; a complex political and institutional context with periods of increased attention and neglect of the problem by authorities and the local population; unclear responsibilities among different government agencies and levels; and, overall, a dynamic evolution of risk driven by physical and socio-economic factors and processes.
-Our objective is to analyze to what extent we can identify natural and social processes as factors and drivers of risk at lake Palcacocha and in Huaraz, and discuss whether this analysis can inform the conceptualization of responsibilities related to managing the - 75 negative impacts of anthropogenic climate change.
-This analysis is timely not only because glacierized mountain regions are increasingly grappling with unstable glacier lakes, but also because Lake Palcacocha recently made headlines worldwide because of a legal case, Saúl Luciano Lliuya vs RWE (Frank et al., 2019).
-This case, pending at a German court,1 emerged when a local resident of Huaraz (Luciano Lliuya), sued the German energy producer RWE over flood risk from glacier lake Palcacocha, threatening his property if the lake were to - 80 cause a flood.
+This analysis is timely not only because glacierized mountain regions are increasingly grappling with unstable glacier lakes but also because lake Palcacocha recently made headlines worldwide because of a legal case, Saúl Luciano Lliuya vs. RWE (Frank et al., 2019).
+This case, pending at a German court, emerged when a local resident of Huaraz (Luciano Lliuya), sued the German energy producer RWE over flood risk from glacier lake Palcacocha, threatening his property if the lake were to cause a flood.
 Luciano Lliuya argues that Palcacocha is unstable as a result of anthropogenic emissions (to which, he alleges, RWE made a significant contribution), which caused glacier retreat and the growth of lake Palcacocha, making the lake unstable and threatening downstream communities.
 The case was initially dismissed at a local German court but then admitted by a higher appeals court.
 As the first lawsuit of its kind to reach this stage, it was considered a significant breakthrough in climate litigation (Ganguly et al., 2018; Huggel et al., 2016).
-Although the literature on climate litigation is steadily growing - 85 (Marjanac and Patton, 2018; McCormick et al., 2018), questions of responsibility, and possibly liability, in a case like Palcacocha, remain mostly unanswered and hence call for studies that analyze risk and responsibility during climatic, cryospheric, and societal change.
-The purpose of this paper, however, is not to analyze legally relevant questions of causality but rather substantiating and situating the Palcacocha case in a broader context and concepts of responsibilities. - 90 To achieve a comprehensive picture of flood risk in Huaraz and the relation to climate and socio-economic change we make use of existing data and information, and conduct additional research where needed, including hazard field studies, numerical flood modeling, satellite data analysis, census data and interviews.
-We structure our paper as follows: we first analyze the physical evolution of lake Palcacocha from the mid-nineteenth century Little Ice Age (LIA) to the present (section 2).
+Although the literature on climate litigation is steadily growing (Marjanac and Patton, 2018; McCormick et al., 2018), questions of responsibility, and possibly liability, in a case like Palcacocha, remain mostly unanswered and hence call for studies that analyze risk and responsibility during climatic, cryospheric and societal change.
+The purpose of this paper, however, is not to analyze legally relevant questions of causality but rather to substantiate and situate the Palcacocha case in a broader context and within the concept of responsibility.

+To achieve a comprehensive picture of flood risk in Huaraz and its relation to climate and socioeconomic change, we make use of existing data and information and conduct additional research where needed, including hazard field studies, numerical flood modeling, satellite data analysis, census data and interviews.
+We structure our paper as follows: we first analyze the physical evolution of lake Palcacocha from the mid-19th century Little Ice Age (LIA) to the present (Sect.
+2).
 We then disentangle the different drivers of GLOF risks following the aforementioned IPCC-based risk concept.
-We begin with the - 95 physical hazard component of risk, studying how global drivers of anthropogenic greenhouse gas emissions affect the local conditions of GLOF hazard (section 3).
+We begin with the physical hazard component of risk, studying how global drivers of anthropogenic greenhouse gas emissions affect the local conditions of GLOF hazard (Sect.
+3).
 We collected remote sensing and fieldwork-based information to document the evolution of lake Palcacocha.
 We analyzed the hazard conditions at and around the lake to develop a number of flood scenarios that we then implemented in a physically based GLOF flow model following established methodologies to evaluate the downstream hazard in Huaraz.
-We then look at how social, economic, institutional, and cultural aspects become drivers of risk - 100 exposure and vulnerability (sections 4-6).
-For this purpose, we used a mixed methods approach to elucidate various environmental and socio-cultural drivers that contribute to risk.
+We then look at how social, economic, institutional and cultural aspects become drivers of risk exposure and vulnerability (Sects.
+4-6).
+For this purpose, we used a mixed methods approach to elucidate various environmental and sociocultural drivers that contribute to risk.
 Our historical analysis of risk development in Huaraz derives primarily from historical document analysis, literature review and interviews with contemporaneous figures.
-The more recent analysis of socio-cultural and institutional factors contributing to risk (since 2009) draws on qualitative data from participant observation in institutional, urban and rural settings as well as interviews with people from these three spaces.
+The more recent analysis of sociocultural and institutional factors contributing to risk (since 2009) draws on qualitative data from participant observation in institutional, urban, and rural settings, as well as interviews with people from these three spaces.